 LR: When did you open Crystal and what events lead you to opening your own studio?

 When I came in it was already open.
 Andrew Berliner had built a studio.
 He built the console and my friend, Chris Houston, recommended the studio to me.
-I was going to do the first Carole King album Rider.
+I was going to do the first Carole King album Writer.
 And he said, "Oh, we've been using Crystal to do Eric Burden and War".
 And I said, "Okay, I'll go over there and give it a try", and I never left.
 It was comfortable.
 At the time I wasn't really an engineer but after doing some production I realized that maybe it was a good idea to know what the engineers were doing so that you could tell them what to do.

 LR: How did you end up producing?

 I was friends with Carole King and I started doing her demos for the publishing house.
 We started doing these really crazy things on tape and it all happened from there.
 I had this bright idea, my friend James Taylor was making an album for Apple, and I thought maybe Carole ought to be a singer/songwriter.
 She was with a group called The City and they had just made an album and it was kind of over.
-So we went to Lou Adler and he said to go ahead and make a record and that's how Rider came to be.
+So we went to Lou Adler and he said to go ahead and make a record and that's how Writer came to be.

 LC: So you ended up working with Andrew?
 In the '70s it wasn't too uncommon to make your own console.